BilalBAI/SmartSwapX/SmartSwapXIntro.md

 2. **Liquidity Management**:
    - Entities managing large token portfolios can use forward swaps to ensure liquidity and manage cash flows more predictably.

+3. **OTC Market**:
+   - Create a robust and standardized over-the-counter forward swap market and bring more users and traders onchain.

-3. **Decentralized Finance (DeFi) Applications**:
+4. **Decentralized Finance (DeFi) Applications**:
    - ForwardSwapV1 can be integrated into DeFi platforms to offer users additional financial instruments, enhancing the ecosystem's sophistication and functionality.

-## Conclusion
+## Future Development

-ForwardSwapV1 represents a significant advancement in decentralized finance by bringing traditional financial instruments into the blockchain realm.
-With its secure, automated, and transparent design, it offers a powerful tool for managing token exchanges, mitigating risks, and leveraging market opportunities.
-This contract is poised to become an essential component of the DeFi landscape, providing value to both token holders and market makers.
+1. **Add a Swap Factory to create and manage multiple instances of swaps**
+2. **Implement an Interest Rate Swap**
+3. **Implement a Credit Default Swap**

-For more detailed information and to get started with ForwardSwapV1, please visit our [GitHub repository](https://github.com/BilalBAI/SmartSwapX).
+For more detailed information/corporation and to get started with ForwardSwapV1, please visit our [GitHub repository](https://github.com/BilalBAI/SmartSwapX).